Keep Up With McLean!

 “I’ve always been passionate about combining our understanding of neuroscience and biology with behavior,” said Ressler, who holds a bachelor’s degree in molecular biology from the Massachusetts Institute of Technology, a medical degree from Harvard Medical School, and a PhD in neuroscience from Harvard University.

-Joining McLean Hospital as its chief scientific officer and chief of the Division of Depression and Anxiety Disorders in August 2015, Ressler is focused on building translational efforts across research and clinical work, which may have the best possibility of changing how we understand and develop new treatments and preventions for psychiatric disorders.
+Joining McLean Hospital as its chief scientific officer and chief of the Center of Excellence in Depression and Anxiety Disorders in August 2015, Ressler is focused on building translational efforts across research and clinical work, which may have the best possibility of changing how we understand and develop new treatments and preventions for psychiatric disorders.

 “I wanted to pursue both research and clinical work because they are equally fascinating but quite different.
 With neuroscience research relying on logical problem solving and psychiatry involving much more of the art of medicine, the combination of both allows one to see the direct impact on people’s lives,” he said.